 |We’re excited to feature the incredible work of the following artists throughout The SoNo Collection.|

-Kate Lewis is a Chicago based muralist whose style brings a modern twist to impossible geometric forms inspired by artists like MC Escher.
-She saturates her art in bold colors contained by clean black outlines and challenges viewers to look for the hidden message in it.
+Kate Lewis is a Chicago-based muralist whose style brings a modern twist to impossible geometric forms inspired by artists like MC Escher.
+She saturates her art in bold colors contained by clean black outlines and challenges viewers to look for the hidden messages in it.

-Matthew Hoffman is a Chicago based artist who has created large-scale public installations for the City of Chicago, Rose Fitzgerald Kennedy Greenway Conservancy, Albright Knox Gallery, as well as companies like Apple, Facebook, Zappos, & Cards Against Humanity.
+Matthew Hoffman is a Chicago-based artist who has created large-scale public installations for the City of Chicago, Rose Fitzgerald Kennedy Greenway Conservancy, and Albright-Knox Art Gallery, as well as companies such as Apple, Facebook, Zappos, and Cards Against Humanity.

 CatCoq is an illustration and design brand founded by Cat Coquillette, a world-traveling artist with a passion for collecting creative inspiration from her firsthand observations and encounters around the world.
 She shares her artwork and detailed stories of her travels with her followers through social media, providing a fully integrated window into her experiences.
 For more information, follow her on Instagram @catcoq.

 Jen Lewin is an internationally renowned new media and interactive sculptor based in New York.
-Her playful sculptures that exist where art, technology, and communities meet leave viewers enchanted while encouraging delight through their engagement with the work.
+Her playful sculptures exist where art, technology, and communications intersect, leaving viewers enchanted while encouraging delight through their engagement with the work.

 Drew Clay is an award-winning Chicago-based artist, illustrator, and designer, whose work has been featured by international brands and editorial publications.
 His current creations, entitled Dreams, explore the intersection between his meditation, shamanism, and creation practices.